New alliances and new horizons

 Spiritual Alliances of the East

-One that we see is highlighted by the Apocalypse of Jesus, according to John, 16:12.
-That is the emerging alliance coming from the East:
+One that we see is highlighted by the Apocalypse of Jesus, according to John 16:12, is the emerging alliance coming from the East:

 — The sixth angel poured out his bowl on the great river Euphrates, and its water was dried up, to prepare the way for the kings from the east.

-This alliance of the kings from the East is not only an emergency of political aspects, but also cultural, religious, and economic ones.
-In addition to the expansion of Oriental religious traditions to the West, like Buddhism and Yoga, as well as rites and ceremonies that the West has the habit of rationalizing it.
+This alliance of kings from the East unfolds not only in political aspects, but also in cultural, religious, and economic ones.
+In addition to the expansion of Oriental religious traditions (Buddhism and Yoga) to the West, it also influences the East with the habit of rationalizing religion.

-Hence, the kings of the East may be the good aspects of religiosity and spirituality, in ways that will encourage us to start seeing the reality of life as an unison of Spirit and matter.
+In summary, the kings of the East also mean the coming of good aspects of religiosity and spirituality, encouraging us to see the reality of life as an unison between Spirit and matter.

-Let us also not forget that the Christianity of Christ was born in the Middle East.
-And even though some may think it doesn’t mean much, we can still engage in this notion and realize that it literally came to promote balance in the world.
+Let us not forget that the Christianity of Christ was born in the Middle East.
+And even though some may think it doesn’t mean much, we can still realize that it came to promote balance in the world, literally.
 Uniting the reason of the West with the Spirituality of the East.
 Think about it.

 Which alliance do you want to be part of?
-I, personally, choose the One from the Good Shepherd (John, 10:11), which promotes the balanced relationship of a multitude of Souls devoted to God’s Love (Apocalypse, 7:9-10).
+Personally, I choose the One from the Good Shepherd (John 10:11), which promotes the balanced relationship of a multitude of Souls devoted to God’s Love (Apocalypse 7:9-10).

 — And I have other sheep that are not of this fold.
 I must bring them also, and they will listen to My voice.
 So there will be One flock, One Shepherd.